glozow/bitcoin-notes/transaction-lifecycle.md

 and manual miner prioritization.
 For non-mining nodes, keeping a mempool allows for fee estimation, helps increase block validation performance, and aids in transaction relay.

+Transaction relay contributes to the censorship-resistance, privacy and decentralization of the network.
+We can imagine a simple system where users submit their transactions directly to miners, similar to many software services in which users visit a website hosted on servers controlled by a few companies.
+However, the miners in this system - and, by extension, governments and organizations which can bribe or exert legal pressure on them - can trivially identify transaction origins and censor users.

-Transaction relay is meant to contribute to the censorship-resistance and decentralization of the network; while the easiest way to get your transaction mined is to submit it directly to your miner friend, any node on the network should be able to broadcast their transactions without special permissions or unreasonable fees.
+In the Bitcoin network, we want any node to be able to broadcast their transactions without special permissions or unreasonable fees.
 However, the permissionless nature of the P2P network also means that nodes are exposing their computational resources to peers that may try to abuse them.
 Malicious nodes can create fake transactions very cheaply (both monetarily and computationally);